2010 ICCCIA Conference

 community of iron artists, foundry workers, performers, researchers, and educators

-into the historic setting of South Wales.
+within the historic landscape of South Wales.
 Hosted near the medieval Kidwelly Castle

-and surrounding cultural sites, the event highlighted both traditional and contemporary
+and surrounding cultural sites, the conference emphasized both traditional and

-approaches to iron casting, collaborative art, and performance-based iron work.
+contemporary approaches to iron casting, collaborative art, and performance-based

 The conference included hands-on workshops, technical demonstrations, exhibitions,